opengovfoundation/free-law-founders-site/sample-legislation.md

 ## Case Study: Two Open Gov Laws that Passed in NYC

 Here are two examples of bills passed in New York City that you might consider bringing to your location.
 Though the particulars may be adjusted, the principles behind the legislation and some of the actions taken to promote them and make them law may be similar.
 To learn more about these bills or our action plan for moving the open government legislation forward, please email bkallos@benkallos.com.

+In addition, you can find some excellent recommendations from the Sunlight Foundation on creating open data legislation [here](http://sunlightfoundation.com/blog/2013/10/25/boilerplate-open-data-policy-and-why-its-a-problem/).

 ### Int.
 No. 363-A: CITY RECORD ONLINE
 By Council Members Kallos, Chin, Constantinides, Cornegy, Gentile, Koo, Lancman, Rose, Vacca, Rodriguez, Mendez, Rosenthal, Koslowitz, Lander, Van Bramer, Barron and Mealy